devsmt/phpgraphlib/README.md

 # PHPGraphLib Graphing Library

-this is a port to HHVM/Hack if the PHPGraphLib.
+this is a port to HHVM/Hack of the PHPGraphLib.

 ### compilation:
 run the ./compile script